chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 the output of AugmentPublicKey is very large, leading to more computational cost when verifying signatures.
 Thus, if attackers can force verification with metadata of their choosing, DoS attacks are possible.

-For applications where the values of potential public metadata choices are fixed ahead of time, it is possible to try and mitigate DoS attacks.
-If the set of possible metadata choices is small, then applications SHOULD use one of the protocol variants in {{RSABSSA}} with distinct keys for each metadata value.
-However, if the set of possible metadata choices is large, rendering this approach infeasible for key management and distribution reasons, other mitigations are possible.
-As one possible mitigation, first recall that there are only two requirements for the choice of `e'` in AugmentPublicKey in
-{{augment-public-key}}.
-First, `e'` must be smaller than both prime factors of phi.
-Secondly, the possible values of `e'` must be large enough to avoid collisions such that two public metadata choices will result in the same `e'` and, thus, the same augmented public key.
-During KeyGen in {{key-generation}}, the server (signer) can pick the smallest length output for the HKDF in AugmentPublicKey such that the output will be different for all relevant public metadata choices while ensuring augmented public keys are smaller.

 # IANA Considerations

 This document has no IANA actions.